-ViaTalk is a solid but slightly lacking VoIP provider that offers plans for both business and residential VoIP.
-While its service plans aren’t very well-rounded, ViaTalk provides most of the calling features we were looking for in VoIP services, and it is easy to set up.
+ViaTalk is a solid VoIP provider that offers plans for both business and residential VoIP.
+While its service plans aren’t very well rounded, ViaTalk provides most of the calling features we like to see in VoIP services, and it is easy to set up.

 No matter which of ViaTalk’s plans you choose, you’ll be afforded the same calling features in each.
-Calling to Canada is included, as well as voicemail, caller ID and call waiting.
-Surprisingly, the plans also include an additional free line and a phone adapter.
+ViaTalk offers all the usual features like voicemail, caller ID and call waiting.

-This VoIP provider does not offer international calling (aside from Canada), nor does it allow you to keep your current number.
-A major benefit of using VoIP is to take advantage of cheaper international rates, so we were disappointed to find that international calling isn't included in ViaTalk's plans.
-Another shortfall of this VoIP service is it doesn’t provide a mobile app.
-This means you’re restricted to using only the telephone you’ve connected to their phone adapter to make VoIP calls, instead of having the ability to use a smartphone or tablet as well.
+The biggest shortfall of this VoIP provider is it doesn’t provide a mobile app.
+This means you’re restricted to using only the telephone you’ve connected to its phone adapter to make VoIP calls.
+You won't be able to use a smartphone or tablet as well.

-ViaTalk may be lacking a few key features, but the VoIP provider is right on target when it comes to ease of setup and support options.
-The service provides detailed instructions on its site about how to set up its phone adapter, which are supplemented with helpful pictures.
+ViaTalk is right on target when it comes to ease of setup and support options.
+This internet phone service provides detailed instructions with illustrations on its site about how to set up the phone adapter.
 Even if it’s your first experience with VoIP, it should only take you a few minutes to set up the system.
 Beyond setup instructions, available support options include a searchable knowledgebase and a FAQs section complete with troubleshooting questions.
-We had no problem finding answers to our questions, but if you need more direct help, you can speak with a ViaTalk representative via email, telephone or live chat.
+If you need more direct help, you can speak with a ViaTalk representative via email, telephone or live chat.

-ViaTalk’s plans include a second line at no extra cost, and the residential plans boast unlimited long-distance calling.
+ViaTalk’s plans include a second line at no extra cost.

-ViaTalk is a good choice if you plan on making VoIP calls at home or in the office, as making calls on the go is not an option.
+ViaTalk is a good choice for home phones, but making calls on the go using this service is not an option.